dxc-technology/about-devops-dojo/CONTRIBUTING.md

 # Setting up a dev environment for contribution

 These pages make use of the [Jekyll](https://jekyllrb.com/) static website generator, specifically version 3.8.6, which aligns to the GitHub Pages implementation in GitHub Enterprise 2.7.0.
-The Gemfile in this repo can be used with the `bundle` Ruby Gem to resolve dependencies for Jekyll, but first you need to have a suitable Ruby environment in place.
+The Gemfile in this repository can be used with the `bundle` Ruby Gem to resolve dependencies for Jekyll, but first you need to have a suitable Ruby environment in place.

 ## Windows